Recent or Forthcoming Publications

 • Kelly, D. and Davis, T. (forthcoming).
 ‘Social Norms and Human Normative Psychology,' to appear in Social Policy & Philosophy, Special Issue on Learning and Changing Norms (~11,000 words)

-• Kelly, D. (forthcoming).
+• Kelly, D. (2018).
 ‘Cast in A Bad Light or Reflected in a Dark Mirror?
-Cognitive Science and the Projecting Mind,' to appear in The Moral Psychology of Disgust, Ed.
-N. Strohminger and V. Kumar, London: Rowan & Littlefield International. (~11,000 words)
+Cognitive Science and the Projecting Mind,' The Moral Psychology of Disgust, Ed.
+N. Strohminger and V. Kumar, London: Rowan & Littlefield International.
+Page 171 - 194.

 Eat, Therefore I Am: Disgust and the

-Intersection of Food and Identity,' to appear in The Oxford Handbook of Food Ethics, Eds.
+Intersection of Food and Identity,' The Oxford Handbook of Food Ethics, Eds.
 A. Barnhill, M. Budolfson and T. Doggett.

 Oxford University Press, pages 637 - 657.